Code-Sharp/WampSharp-docs/Release-notes/WampSharp-v1.2.5.21-beta-release-notes.md

 (This might seem a bit odd, but that's the best way I'm aware of for preserving ValueTuple element names after compilation)

-Then, just pass an instance of your IWampEventValueTupleConverter to the new overload of WampRealmServiceProvider's GetSubject method, which receives the topic's uri and an instance of IWampEventValueTupleConverter, in order to receive a ISubject<> instance of your desired tuple type.
+Then, just pass an instance of your IWampEventValueTupleConverter to the new overload of IWampRealmServiceProvider's GetSubject method, which receives the topic's uri and an instance of IWampEventValueTupleConverter, in order to receive a ISubject<> instance of your desired tuple type.

 ##### Rx-based subscriber tuples support sample